Mirantis/lens-extension-cc/README.md

 Start Lens and go to the Extensions View (`CMD+SHIFT+E` on macOS).
 Use the file picker to find the tarball you just downloaded.
 This will install and enable the extension in Lens.

-You should now be able to choose the new `File > Add Cloud Cluster` menu item, or click on the `Add Cloud Cluster` status bar icon (far right side of the status bar at the bottom of the app), to get started.
+You should now be able to choose the new `File > Add Cloud Clusters` menu item, or click on the `Mirantis Container Cloud` status bar icon (far right side of the status bar at the bottom of the app), to get started.

 ## Upgrading